 This is ILR’s primary program in support of student research.
 It calls for student entries from all University of Florida departments.
 It is open to all students doing research on subjects that contribute to our understanding of some aspect of aging.
 Most entrants are master’s or doctoral candidates.

 In the first stage of the poster awards competition, students present their research at the annual “ILR Poster Session for Student Research on Aging.”
 This is a judged poster competition held in the spring at Oak Hammock.
 ILR members attend the poster session and take an active part in research discussions with the student presenters.
-The second stage includes the top five finalists sharing detailed presentations about their research.
-ILR members in attendance rate these talks and members comments are shared with the judges, who award prizes of $1000 for first place, $750 for second place, $500 for third place and two runner-up prizes of $250 each.
+The second stage includes the top three finalists sharing detailed presentations about their research.
+Retired Faculty from UF and ILR members act as judges and award prizes of $800 for first place, $400 for second place, $200 for third place.

 TYPICAL RESEARCH TOPICS: